 Greet your guests and up your home’s curb appeal with this floral spring door basket.
 A DIY project that takes just a few minutes and makes a statement!

 I know I’m a bit early, but I have been so eager to start adding touches of spring to our decor…and when I found this basket, I decided there was no better place to start than with our front door!
 This floral spring door basket was so easy and went together in no time at all.

 When I began to assemble the basket, I wasn’t sure exactly what it needed, so there was some trial and error as I went along.
-I knew for sure I would use the eucalyptus and blueberries pictured above, so that’s all I included in the picture above.
+I knew for sure I would use the eucalyptus and blueberries pictured above, so that’s all I included in the picture.
 In the end, I added white cherry blossoms and some trailing greenery for the front of the basket.
-I’ve listed all the supplies and was able to link to the exact items I used.
+I’ve listed all the supplies needed.

 *Affiliate links included.
 Click HERE for my disclosure statement.

 Floral Spring Door Basket Supplies

 - greenery, berries, and flowers

 Floral Spring Door Basket Assembly

 *As you are inserting the different stems, some will need trimmed, and others won’t.
 Use wire cutters to trim your stems, but keep in mind they should go as deep into the styrofoam as possible.

 Step 1: Slice the corners off the styrofoam block with a sharp knife.
 Firmly place it in the basket, pushing it down all the way.
 It should be wedged into the point of the basket.